-The selection process will emphasize projects that provide the most public beneft such as architectural and archaeological surveys, design guidelines for historic districts, and restoration of historic buildings that are listed in the National Register and have a public use.
+The selection process will emphasize projects that provide the most public benefit such as architectural and archaeological surveys, design guidelines for historic districts, and restoration of historic buildings that are listed in the National Register and have a public use.
 For financial incentives for commercial properties, see here for information about the Federal Historic Tax Credit.
 Priorities for grants will be based on the State Historic Preservation Plan.
 Based on these priorities, privately owned or commercially focused projects have not been able to be funded.
 Examples of publicly focused projects include:

-- architecutral survey of areas experiencing rapid growth and development, other threats to cultural resources, and areas where there are gaps in knowledge regarding cultural resources and for communities in the Certified Local Government program.
+- Architectural survey of areas experiencing rapid growth and development, other threats to cultural resources, and areas where there are gaps in knowledge regarding cultural resources and for communities in the Certified Local Government program.
 For proposed survey projects, the projects should identify and record historic districts, sites, buildings, structures, and objects and built over 50 years ago.
 Surveys may be for a specific geographic area or for properties associated with themes or events important in the state’s history, such as post World War II residential development.

-- preservation plans for towns, neighborhoods, and historic districts
+- Preservation plans for towns, neighborhoods, and historic districts

-- preparation of nominations to the National Register of Historic Places
+- Preparation of nominations to the National Register of Historic Places

 - Restoration of historic buildings listed in the National Register of Historic Places.
 Projects must follow the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

-Start Planning your 2023 Grant Project
+Start Planning your 2025 Preservation Grant Application

 This program receives Federal funds from the National Park Service.
 Regulations of the U.S. Department of the Interior strictly prohibit unlawful discrimination in departmental federally assisted programs on the basis of race, color, national origin, age or disability.
 Any person who believes he or she has been discriminated against in any program, activity or facility operated by a recipient of Federal assistance should write to: Director, Equal Opportunity Program, U.S. Department of the Interior, National Park Service, P.O.
 Box 37127, Washington, D.C.
 20013-7127.